Welcome to Global Scholar!

 Packing List:

-Clothing: In general, daytime dress is casual (i.e. shorts and t-shirts are fine), but business clothes are required for our visit to Capitol Hill and embassies, and your final presentations (approximately 4 separate occassions).
-Please note that both Washington and Atlanta can be hot and humid in the summertime – you will sweat.
+Clothing: In general, daytime dress is casual (i.e., shorts and T-shirts are fine), but business attire is required for our visits to Capitol Hill and embassies, as well as your final presentations (approximately four separate occasions).
+Please note that both Washington and Atlanta can be hot and humid in the summertime — you will sweat.
 Suggested items to bring include:

 CLOTHING: